Table of Contents

 To ensure your repeat test is as accurate as possible, consistency is key.

-- Timing: We generally recommend a 9 am sample.
-Thyroid hormones follow a circadian rhythm, and most clinical reference ranges are based on morning samples.
+- Timing: We generally recommend a 9 am sample, as TSH follows a circadian rhythm.

-- Consistency: If you are repeating a test to monitor a trend, try to take the sample at the same time and under the same conditions as your previous one.
+- Consistency: Take the sample at the same time and under the same conditions as previous tests to monitor trends.

-- Medication: If you take thyroid medication, check with your healthcare provider whether you should take your dose before or after your blood draw.
-Often, patients are advised to take their medication after the test to see their "trough" level.
+- Medication: Check if you should take your dose before or after the draw.
+Often, patients are advised to take medication after the test to see the "trough" level.

-Our Bronze, Silver, and Gold tests can be completed via a simple finger-prick blood test kits at home, a Tasso device, or a professional clinic visit.
-However, the Platinum test requires a professional blood draw (venous sample) due to the volume and complexity of the markers involved.
-You can arrange this at a local clinic or via a nurse home visit.
+Collection Methods Bronze, Silver, and Gold tests can be completed via finger-prick blood test kits, a Tasso device, or a clinic visit.
+Platinum tests require a professional venous blood draw.

 Practical Scenarios: When to Repeat